Filip-Rak/Contested-Sky/README.md

 ![Gameplay Screenshot](extras/gameplay.png)

 ## Disclaimer
-This is an older project (2022), developed during my first semester at AGH.
+This is an older project developed in 2022.
 It does not reflect my current coding standards or design approach.
 It was my first experience with both SFML and object-oriented programming in C++.

-## Origin of the game
-This game was developed as a final project for the "Basics of Computer Science" class at AGH University of Cracow during my first semester.

 ## Story
 Set in an alternate timeline where Napoleon Bonaparte successfully invades the British Isles, France becomes the dominant power in Western Europe.
 However, a new superpower — the Central Eurasian Empire — rises in the East, eventually conquering most of Asia.